An exterior shot of a UVA building with a closeup of architectural details of stone columns

 Administration & Supervision: Ed.D. - Doctor of Education

-This highly competitive, top-ranked program has progressed the careers of well-respected and highly successful education leaders across Virginia and nationwide.
+The executive Ed.D. in Administration and Supervision program is a highly competitive and top-ranked program that has progressed the careers of well-respected and successful education leaders in a wide range of organizations and roles.

 At a Glance